 - Schlittmaier, Anton, 2011, “Nicolai Hartmann’s Aporetics and its Place in the History of Philosophy”, in Poli, Scognamiglio and Tremblay (eds.)
 2011, 33–52.

 - Scognamiglio, Carlo, 2011, “Nicolai Hartmann’s Theory of the Psyche”, in Poli, Scognamiglio and Tremblay (eds.)
 2011, 141–157.

-- Werkmeister, William Henry, 1990, Nicolai Hartmann’s New Ontology, Tallahassee: The Florida State University Press.
+- Werkmeister, W. H., 1990, Nicolai Hartmann’s New Ontology, Tallahassee: The Florida State University Press.

 Other Internet Resources

-I thank Joachim Fischer, Eugene Kelly and Keith Peterson for their comments to a previous version of this paper.
+We thank Joachim Fischer, Eugene Kelly, and anonymous reviewers for their comments on a previous version of this article.